Skip to navigation Skip to content

 • Tell the customer CIS must make this decision and transfer the call to CIS.
 See Centrelink International Services (CIS) - contact details for staff

-• If the customer does not have time to be transferred, provide contact details and advise them to call at a suitable time and date, before their departure.
+• If the customer does not have time for a transfer to CIS, give them the contact details and tell them to call at a suitable time and date before their departure.
 See Centrelink International Services (CIS) - contact details for customers

 • Record actions on a completed DOC